samschloegel/node-dbscene/README.md

 Welcome to dbscene, an Open Sound Control utility for scene store/recall integration between d&amp;b audiotechnik's [DS100](https://www.dbaudio.com/global/en/products/processing-matrix/ds100/) and Figure53's [QLab](https://qlab.app/).

-**DISCLAIMER**: I am a live sound person, NOT a software developer.
-I am very new to Node, JavaScript, Git, and frankly coding in general.
-If the code in this project is a mess, or looks ridiculous, sorry about that.

-If you think you might want to use this package, but have some questions or need help, please [email me](mailto:samsdomainaddress@gmail.com) - I would love to hear from you.
+**DISCLAIMER**: This code is not extensively tested.
+If you're interested in using it but have questions or reservations, please do not hesitate to reach out to [samsdomainaddress@gmail.com](mailto:samsdomainaddress@gmail.com) or submit an [issue](https://github.com/samschloegel/node-dbscene/issues) on GitHub.

 ---